bangconghuynh/qsym2/docs/docs/getting-started/installation.md

 The following instructions for installing QSym² from source are specific to Linux operating systems.
 On Microsoft Windows platforms, Windows Subsystem for Linux is recommended.

+There are two main ways of installing QSym²:

+- as a binary named `qsym2` providing the command-line interface, or
+- as a Python library named `qsym2` providing the exposed Python bindings.

+Both methods can be configured via [Rust features](prerequisites.md/#rust-features).

 ## Binary compilation

-The following instructions assume that the `full` feature is to be installed on a Debian/Ubuntu distro to make available the `qsym2` binary.
+The following instructions assume that the `full` feature is to be installed on a Linux operating system to make available the `qsym2` binary.

 1. Install the basic dependencies by running the following commands (sudo privileges required):